glakshya20/first-repo/README.md

 # first-repo
-Lakshya Gupta
+author : Lakshya Gupta
-This is my first GitHub repo #pr4
+This is my first GitHub repo